+Much of your college experience ultimately hangs on what you choose to do outside of class.
+But, when should that planning happen?
+Or, should it even be something you plan?
+We have the answer: Yes.
 As you begin to research what colleges you will apply to, make sure you’re looking at the various student organizations you may want to join.
-Here are some reasons why this is important:
+Here are some reasons why student organizations on campus are important.

-Your experience in college will be defined by more than just what classes you take.
+Your experience in college, in many ways, depends on much more than just what classes you take.
 Your social experience will not only help you get through rough days for the next 4 years, but also help you build a network that you can tap into during your career search and even afterwards.
 If you know what career path you want to take, find some people who have jobs in that field and see what they have listed on their LinkedIn profile under “Organizations” and “Volunteer Experience”.
 See if the schools you’re looking at have those or similar clubs.

 Going from High School to College comes with a lot of changes and it can feel pretty lonely if you think you’re going through them alone.
 Joining organizations that are filled with like-minded people, or people from a similar background, or those who have a similar set of values to your own help you adjust to these changes because you see people similar to you going through that same experience.

 Finding a student organization that is centered around a cause you are excited about, or a hobby or activity you find fun and interesting can help you get a break from school and/or work, while helping you build your network, and adding gold stars to your resume!